Nov 26, 2025

 By now, the outline of the saga is familiar.

-On September 23rd, 2025, a man later identified as 31-year-old Mohammad Yazed Saleh arrived at the Lennox Passage Yacht Club in D’Escousse, Nova Scotia, a small coastal community on the southeastern corner of Cape Breton Island.
-There he ditched a pickup truck, boarded a cabin cruiser, and took off, setting off what would become a multi-agency search spanning thousands of kilometres.
+On September 23rd, 2025, a man later identified as 31-year-old Mohammad Yazed Saleh arrived at the Lennox Passage Yacht Club in D’Escousse, Nova Scotia, a tiny coastal community on the southeastern corner of Cape Breton Island.
+There he ditched a stolen pickup truck, stole a cabin cruiser, and took off, setting off what would become a multi-agency search spanning thousands of kilometres.

 Five days later, on September 28th, the vessel was spotted near the French territory of Saint-Pierre and Miquelon, some 350 kilometres northeast of Cape Breton Island.
 Authorities lost its track, but found it again two days later on September 30th near Sable Island, a peculiar backtrack of some 400 kilometres back to the southwest.

 As authorities began retracing Saleh's steps, each discovery led to more questions.
 Why the stolen pickup truck?
-Why were there Ontario license plates on an Alberta vehicle?
-Why did he choose D'Escousse to steal a boat, which is nowhere near any conventional route?
+Why did it have Ontario license plates but was registered in Alberta?
+Why did he choose D'Escousse, which is nowhere near any conventional route?
 What drove him to flee Alberta?
+What was he up to in Ontario?
 How did he expect to cross the Atlantic?

 In court proceedings, Saleh's only input on the matter was that he claimed to be “in fear of my life.”
 According to CBC, Saleh said he feared returning to both Alberta and British Columbia, where he faced outstanding warrants and other legal issues, including weapons-related charges dating back to 2023.
-He also feared repercussions from an unnamed business associate.
-In one back-and-forth with the judge before being cut off by his legal aid lawyer, Saleh said he “took a half-a-million-dollar loss out there.
+He also claimed he feared repercussions from an unnamed business associate.
+In a back-and-forth with the judge before being cut off by his legal aid lawyer, Saleh said he “took a half-a-million-dollar loss out there.
 I had a big business and I left in fear of my life.”
-Saleh also said a man in Edmonton helped him with a car restoration business, only for the relationship to turn sour, but authorities never found any evidence to match the claim.
-They also found no connections to organized crime, which Saleh claimed were involved.
+He also said a man in Edmonton helped him with a car restoration business until the relationship turned sour, but authorities never found any evidence to match the claim.
+They also found no connections to organized crime, despite Saleh claiming they were involved.
 Saleh also has a prior conviction for theft in Ontario from roughly a decade ago.

-Saleh originally faced 17 charges related to the boat theft, as well as outstanding warrants for vehicle theft and weapons offences in Alberta and British Columbia, and charges for being at large and breaching release conditions.
-In the end, his charges were reduced and Saleh plead guilty to a charge of theft and possession of stolen property.
+He originally faced 17 charges related to the boat theft, as well as outstanding warrants for vehicle theft and weapons offences in Alberta and British Columbia, and charges for being at large and breaching release conditions.
+In the end, Saleh's charges were reduced and he plead guilty to a charge of theft and possession of stolen property.
 As part of the deal, he was sentenced to time served, which amounted to roughly eight months of incarceration until he was freed last week.

 In his final provincial court appearance in Port Hawkesbury on March 9th, a pre-sentencing report was read along with an agreed statement of facts.
 Saleh was given an opportunity to address the court.

-In one of the universe's best pitches for irony, Keavin Gallant Finnerty, the Nova Scotia Crown prosecutor, said Saleh told the RCMP he chose the boat named Getaway precisely for its name.
+In a twist of irony, Keavin Gallant Finnerty, the Nova Scotia Crown prosecutor, said Saleh told the RCMP he chose the boat named Getaway precisely for its name.

-The cabin cruiser he stole was typical for the East Coast, featuring what's known as a 'Downeast' design with an enclosed pilothouse akin to the thousands of lobster boats working Atlantic waters.
+The cabin cruiser he stole was typical among East Coast boaters, featuring what's known as a 'Downeast' design with an enclosed pilothouse akin to the thousands of lobster boats working Atlantic waters.
 The popular boat shape makes for an excellent hybrid between a serious fishing platform and a family cruising vessel.
-Even with its workman-like design, Downeasters are commonly outfitted with the creature comforts of a yacht -- a sleeping berth, a galley, and the capability to withstand the harsh East Coast weather.
+Even with its workman-like appearance, Downeasters are commonly outfitted with the creature comforts of a yacht -- a sleeping berth, a galley, and the capability to withstand the harsh East Coast weather.

 But that doesn't mean they're made to cross the Atlantic.